rpolishchuk3/rpolishchuk3/README.md

 ## 🔍 What I’m Practicing

 Through coursework and personal projects, I practice:
-- cleaning and exploring datasets using Python and SQL
+- statistical analysis and data interpretation
-- performing basic exploratory data analysis (EDA)
+- programming in Python for data processing and modeling
-- applying introductory statistical methods and simulations to evaluate risks
+- data cleaning, exploration, and visualization
-- visualizing results to better understand data
+- applying mathematical and statistical concepts to real-world problems

 ---